caballerofelipe/osx-automator-services/README.md

 ## Copy Mail URI
 Copies to clipboard selected e-mails information.
 Creates a link to the e-mail (e-mails) selected and uses information about this document for the link.
 If only one e-mail is selected a simple link is copied.
 If more than one e-mail is selected a list is created in the &lt;ol&gt; style.

+This creates an **RTF** link to be pasted in a program that allows formatting.

+## Copy Mail URI Raw Text
+Copies to clipboard selected e-mails information.
+Creates a link to the e-mail (e-mails) selected and uses information about this document for the link.
+If only one e-mail is selected a simple link is copied.
+If more than one e-mail is selected a simple text list is created.

+This creates an **raw** link to be pasted in a program that allows formatting.

 ## Copy File URI
 Copies to clipboard the URL of a file and shows the filename full path as simple text.